Welcome to CAA.

 - Your CAA membership expires one year after the activation date, and will be billed annually on notice to you (subject to payment of membership fees and any activation procedures).
 If after receiving notice of any change to the renewal of your membership you do not accept the new terms or do not wish to renew your membership, you may terminate your membership as of the date when the change takes effect or on the renewal date.
 Please see our 30-day money-back guarantee policy.

-If you are a participant in CAA SCO’s Automatic Credit Card Renewal program your membership dues will be automatically charged to your designated pre-authorized credit card on file with CAA SCO.
+When you enrol in automatic renewal for the first time, CAA SCO gives you a discount against a pending or future transaction.
+The discount amount is subject to change without notice.
+If you are a participant in automatic renewal your membership dues will be automatically charged to your designated pre-authorized credit card on file with CAA SCO.
 Based on the terms and conditions of your credit card issuer, it is probable that your financial institution will provide us with updated credit card information independent of you.
 You will receive an annual renewal notice approximately 30 days prior to your expiry date, which will inform you of the date your pre-authorized credit card will be charged.
 If we do not receive any alternative instructions from you, we will process your renewal membership(s) by charging the credit card that is registered to your account.

-If you have joined our auto-renew program and would like to terminate your membership, you must provide us with notice before your membership renewal date.
+If you are enrolled in automatic renewal and would like to terminate your membership, you must provide us with notice before your membership renewal date.

 If any payment to CAA SCO or its service provider(s) is reversed, returned by your financial institution due to non-sufficient funds (NSF), or declined for any other reason, we will contact you to collect payment and/or update your payment information.
 All membership benefits will be unavailable until payment is made in full.
 Additionally, you may be charged an administrative fee of $25.00 per occurrence, including any disputed charge that is determined to have been validly applied to your account.
 CAA SCO reserves a right of set off for any outstanding debts owing to CAA SCO or to its service provider(s).